nuvulanaresh/hipages/README.md

 9.Once the pipeline is completed.
 You will see two folders created @ /home/jovyan/work.

 10.Directories user_activity and hrly_granular_activity have the required csv datasets as requested in the requirements.

-11.Stop the docker container using below command docker stop <CONTAINER_ID>
+11.Stop the docker container using below command.

+docker stop <CONTAINER_ID>

 **Design Choices**